try-firefly/firefly-collector/README.md

 ## Firefly collector

-This repo contains firefly's custom OpenTelemetry collector.
+This repo contains Firefly's OpenTelemetry collector build.
 It also contains the necessary toolchain to build your own collector if you wish to add additional receivers, processors or exporters.

 ## Setup